What is a Physical Therapist?

 The states with the most job growth for Physical Therapist (PT) are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or Maine.
 These states have the worst job growth for this type of profession.

-Salary for a Physical Therapist (PT)
+What is the Average Salary of a Physical Therapist (PT)

 Physical Therapists who work in Nevada, California, or Alaska, make the highest salaries.